 For example, when you hear a siren from a fire engine, your tendency is to confirm that it is indeed a fire engine by turning to look at it.
 Because of this tendency, you may feel less confident about your other senses when you can't depend upon vision in the way you're used to.

 In time, and with training, you can learn to make maximum use of all your senses — touch, hearing, smell, and any remaining vision — as well as improve your visual memory.
-Gradually, with practice and successful new experiences, you will begin to trust your other senses and rebuild your confidence.
+Gradually, with practice in sensory exercises and successful new experiences, you will begin to trust your other senses and rebuild your confidence.

 Using Your Visual Memory

 Visualization, or using your visual memory, is a process that can help you consciously form accurate mental pictures of people, places, and everyday objects.
 You can learn to do this by using and recalling the vast storehouse of visual memories and information you've accumulated throughout your lifetime.

 For example, it's likely that you have the ability to create an accurate mental picture of every room in your home, as well as the individual items — furniture, appliances, and decorative objects — within each of those rooms.

 By continuously and consciously creating this type of detailed mental picture, you'll be able to more accurately recall the location of doors, windows, major pieces of furniture, and potential hazards and obstacles in your home.

 Try to use whatever remaining vision you have to the maximum extent possible.
 Despite what you may have read, using your remaining vision will not harm your eyes or cause your vision to decrease.

 Also, remember to check the lighting in your home.
 Different types of lighting in certain areas may help you move about more safely and efficiently.
 Remember that it's possible to support your reduced vision with information that can be gained by learning to trust and rely on your other senses.